 Safer Internet Day 2018

-Safer Internet Day 2017 took place on Tuesday 7th February, 2017 with the theme ‘Be the change: unite for a better internet’.
+Safer Internet Day 2018 took place on Tuesday 6th February, 2018 with the theme ”Create, Connect and Share Respect: A better internet starts with you”.
 Safer Internet Day is celebrated globally in February each year to promote the safe and positive use of digital technology for children and young people.

 Coordinated in the UK by the UK Safer Internet Centre, the celebration sees hundreds of organisations get involved to help promote the safe, responsible and positive use of digital technology for children and young people.